OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 :::hint
 **Delimiting string values**
 Don't forget to correctly delimit your parameters correctly for the scripting engine.
-In the example above we have surrounded the parameter value in double-quotes to handle cases where the Environment Name has spaces: `&quot;#{Octopus.Environment.Name}&quot;`
+In the example above we have surrounded the parameter value in double-quotes to handle cases where the Environment Name has spaces: `"#{Octopus.Environment.Name}"`
 :::

 ### Passing parameters to PowerShell scripts {#Customscripts-PassingparameterstoPowerShellscripts}